solita/dev-academy-2022-fall-exercise/README.md

 ## Stuff to do

-Important!
-Implementing all of the features is not needed for a good exercise result.
-Instead of implementing all the features, you may concentrate on:
+**Important!** Implementing all of the proposed features is not needed for a good exercise result.
+You may also concentrate on:

 * Good documentation (readme/other docs)
 * Proper git usage (small commits, informative commit messages)
 * Tests
-* Getting features completed
+* Getting features complete
 * Writing good code

+Which are all highly valued in a good repository.

 You can read more about tips from Solita Dev Blog: [Do's and Dont's of Dev Academy Pre-assignments](https://dev.solita.fi/2021/11/04/how-to-pre-assignments.html)